 OFDD Community Support Initiative

-To build community and encourage new networks that enact positive change for diversity at Stanford Medicine, the Office of Faculty Development and Diversity is seeking to help faculty establish communities and networks for inclusion.
-Applicant groups may receive funding of up to $3,000 to organize networks with an impact on diversity, broadly defined.
-OFDD will provide these funds for a pilot year with the goal that groups also consider how they may secure other funds for the continuation of the network.
+To build community and encourage new networks that enact positive change for diversity in academic medicine at Stanford, the Office of Faculty Development and Diversity (OFDD) seeks to help faculty establish communities and networks for inclusion.
+Awardees receive some funding to organize networks with an impact on diversity, broadly defined.
+OFDD provides funds for a pilot year with the goal that groups also consider how they may secure other funds for the continuation of the network.

 Learn more about a group